 This isn’t the case.

 The Good Life Massage is one of many legal massage clinics in the country which provide a therapeutic, non-sexual service.
-As licensed practitioners in Washington state, we do not provide a sexual service to any of our clients at any time.
+As licensed therapists in Washington state, we do not provide a sexual service to any of our clients at any time.
 In fact, we instantly stop any massage, report to authorities, and permanently ban any client who asks for sexual favors or makes sexual advances of any kind.
-By the same token, any practitioner found to be doing the same would be instantly fired and reported to the authorities.
+By the same token, any therapist found to be doing the same would be instantly fired and reported to the authorities.

 In short, The Good Life Massage is a safe place for all our clients, regardless of your comfort level with the process.